Puck Guide

 • Server Type: Choose between "Self Hosted" or "Dedicated"

-• Self Hosted means on your own system and network, Dedicated uses Pucks own servers however are limited in Tick rate and can feel quite sluggish
+• Self Hosted means on your own system and network.
+Dedicated uses Puck's official servers, but they're limited in tick rate and can feel sluggish

 • Name: Enter your server name (appears in server browser)